harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-network-corruption.md

 It defines the `CONTAINER_RUNTIME` and `SOCKET_PATH` ENV to set the container runtime and socket file path.

 - `CONTAINER_RUNTIME`: It supports `docker`, `containerd`, and `crio` runtimes.
 The default value is `docker`.
 - `SOCKET_PATH`: It contains path of docker socket file by default(`/var/run/docker.sock`).
-For other runtimes provide the appropriate path.
+For other runtimes, provide the appropriate path.

 Use the following example to tune this: